AhmedKamruddin/ArchLinux-asus/README.md

 <!--------------------------------------------------------------------------------------------------------------------------------------------------------------->
-My arch linux setup for asus laptop features and gaming.
+My arch linux setup for asus laptop and gaming.

 Jump to :
 - [Software](#software)